ZupIT/nimbus-docs/readme.md

 # Critical issues
 ## Components
 - Components must be manually deserialized on iOS for now.
 - Components can be automatically deserialized on Android most of the times, but not always.
-For more details check: todo.
+For more details check: [Auto component deserialization on compose](compose/auto-deserialization.md).
 ## Custom actions
 - Actions are currently untyped on both iOS and Android.
-Right now, a custom action handler receives a map of unknown type as the action properties which must manually casted to the desired type.
+Right now, a custom action handler receives a map of unknown type as the action properties which must be manually casted to the desired type.
 ## Custom operations
 - Operations are currently untyped on both iOS and Android.
 Right now, a custom operation receives a list of unknown type as its only argument.
 The list represents the arguments passed to the operation in the backend and must be manually casted to the desired type.